euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 .. class:: abstract

-   We describe how Python is leveraged to streamline the modelling of drug discovery data and the development of tools for the scientific community.
+   We describe how Python can be leveraged to streamline the modelling of drug discovery data and the development of tools for the scientific community.
-   We look at various examples, e.g. chemistry toolkits, machine-learning applications and web frameworks and show how Python can glue it all together to create efficient data science pipelines.
+   We look at various examples, such as chemistry toolkits, machine-learning applications and web frameworks and show how Python can glue it all together to create efficient data science pipelines.